svera/magento2-developer-exam-notes/README.md

 #### 4.2 how entity load and save occurs
 > How do you use the native Magento save/load process in the development process?

+* Load: First calls beforeLoad which can be used for plugin.
+Creates connection to database and loads a select query using parameters to fetch the row and set the data.
+Then calls afterLoad method for plugins and object is returned.

+* Save: If object is deleted then it deletes it.
+If object is not modified then it is committed and method is returned.
+Checks for validation before save then beforeSave is called.
+If object can be saved then it is saved and afterSave is called and event is dispatched.

+You can use native Magento load/save to do basic get/set and customize it with plugins.

 ---
 #### 4.3 Describe how to filter, sort, and specify the selected values for collections and repositories.